hypermodern-python/website/docs/chapter02.md

 - [View changes](https://github.com/cjolowicz/hypermodern-python/compare/chapter01...chapter02)
 - [Download code](https://github.com/cjolowicz/hypermodern-python/archive/chapter02.zip)

-## Unit testing with pytest
+## Testing with pytest

 ![verne-oxen]

-It's never too early to add unit tests to a project.
+It's never too early to add tests to a project.
-Unit tests, as the name says, verify the functionality of a *unit of code*, such as a single function or class.
 While the [unittest] framework is part of the Python standard library, [pytest] has become somewhat of a *de facto* standard.